We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Most Pontiacs have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Grand Am.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Because you have to start somewhere2003 Pontiac Grand Am SE1 3.4L V6 Sedan (4 Door)
+If you have an electrical component that doesn't work, try replacing the fuse first2003 Pontiac Grand Am SE1 3.4L V6 Sedan (4 Door)